 What do I have to do if I have been selected for Verification?

 See Verification information on FA TV: https://pbstate.financialaidtv.com/play/36532-verification/8454-what-do-i-have-do-if-i-have-been-selected-verification

 - Students must have a standard high school diploma or GED.

-- Students can receive funding from only one school at a time; however, students may be eligible to have award amounts adjusted if they qualify for dual enrollment.
-See the campus Financial Aid Office for details.
+- Students can receive funding from only one school at a time; however, students may be considered under the consortium/ transient agreement to have award amounts adjusted if they qualify for dual enrollment.
+See the campus Office of Financial Aid for details.

 - Students in default on a federal loan are ineligible for federal and state financial aid.

 - Finally, as always, eligibility for financial aid depends upon meeting Standards of Satisfactory Academic Progress (SAP).
 Please visit the Financial Aid webpage for additional information on SAP.
 Students must monitor SAP to be eligible for Financial Aid.
 What is Satisfactory Academic Progress?
 See SAP policy on FA TV: https://pbstate.financialaidtv.com/play/54455-satisfactory-academic-progress-sap/39632-what-satisfactory-academic-progress-sap-and-how-does-it-apply-me